NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-ProcedureRequest-1/supportingInfo.page.md

 <span class="mro-circle optional" title="Optional"></span> Optional

 <h5><ins>Guidance</ins></h5>

+#### For investigations

-A use-case for the `supportingInfo` element within GP Connect has not been defined.
+A use-case for the `supportingInfo` element has not been defined.

+#### For diary entries

+Additional clinical information linked to the diary entry **MAY** be included, except a linked problem which **MUST** be included in the bundle as a {{pagelink:Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-ProblemHeader-Condition-1}} which references the diary entry, not vice versa.

+A document **MAY** be linked through a reference to the `Resource`.

 <h5><ins>Example</ins></h5>